In-Verse/in-verse.github.io/README.md

 This is my GitHub pages website.

-It is still very much a WIP that was started in thanks to Jonathan McGlone's guide (http://jmcglone.com/guides/github-pages/).
+It is still very much a WIP that was started in thanks to Jonathan McGlone's [guide](http://jmcglone.com/guides/github-pages/).

 Goals: